-Backend development is software development that deals with the logic and data handling of applications.
-The user cannot see them, but it does everything from authenticating users, storing data, and providing content to the front end.
+Backend development is software development that deals with application logic and data handling.
+The user cannot see them, but it does everything from authenticating users to storing data and providing content to the front end.
 Some popular languages used for its development are Python, Ruby on Rails, Java, PHP, and.
 NET.

-If you want to know more about an exciting career in the field of this software development, read this article.
-We cover what it is, how it works, benefits, and how Sonatafy has everything you need to build a successful business.
+If you want to know more about an exciting career in software development, read this article.
+We cover what it is, how it works, its benefits, and how Sonatafy has everything you need to build a successful business.

 Backend Developer Salary Explained

-Many factors affect the job market, so it is difficult to predict the future.
-But one thing is for sure: there is a need for more backend developers.
-The salary of a backend developer is one of the most important factors when deciding which company to choose.
+Many factors affect the job market, so it is a need for more backend developers.
+The salary of a backend developer is important when deciding which company to choose.
 The average salary for a backend developer in the United States is $110,000.